thomasmatlock/portal-threejs/docs/Portal/principles_enforcement.md

 After implementing a feature or making changes:

 1. Run the LOC checker to identify any files that have grown too large
-2. Run the complexity checker to find methods that have become too complex
+2. Run the complexity checker to find functions that have become too complex
-3. Refactor identified files/methods before considering the work complete
+3. Refactor identified files/functions before considering the work complete

 This systematic approach helps ensure sustainable quality and easy long term maintenance.​​​​​​​​​​​​​​​​